tigeryi1998/ds561-tigeryi/README.md

-Run the modified version of generate files, it will put all the html files in a folder called “files”
+Run the modified version of generate files, it will put all the html files in a folder called “files/”

 python generate-content.py